dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 Some post-quantum key exchange algorithms, including ML-KEM, have non-zero probability of failure, meaning two honest parties may derive different shared secrets.
 This would cause a handshake failure.
-ML-KEM has a cryptographically small failure rate; implementers should be aware of the potential of handshake failure.
+ML-KEM has a cryptographically small failure rate less than 2^138; implementers should be aware of the potential of handshake failure.
 Clients can retry if a failure is encountered.